MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

       image2:RGB565
       image3:A4

-* MicroEJ "Display" output format: to encode the image in the same format than display (generic display or custom display, see :ref:`display_pixel_structure`), specify ``display`` as output format:
+* MicroEJ "Display" output format: to encode the image in the same format as the display (generic display or custom display, see :ref:`display_pixel_structure`), specify ``display`` as output format:

    .. code-block::
       :caption: Display Output Format Example

       image1:display

 * MicroEJ "GPU" output format: this format declaration is identical to standard format.
-It is by construction a standard becomes a GPU compatible format.
+It is a format that is also supported by the GPU.

    .. code-block::
       :caption: GPU Output Format Examples